Ever thought of using your seamanship skills gained through boat angling?

 In

-the first weekend we went down Southampton Water towards the Hamble (Gybed
+the first weekend we went down Southampton Water towards the Hamble.
+We

-on a ‘Broad Reach’ in a F4 NNW while running with the wind) and then the
+on a ‘Broad Reach’ in a F4 NNW while running with the wind.
+The

 quite exhilarating with the kids almost scared as they are not used to the